platformsh/platformsh-docs/docs/src/administration/users.md

 ## Manage users permissions with the CLI

-You can use the Platform.sh command line interface to fully manage your users and integrate this with any other automated system.
+You can use the [Platform.sh CLI (Command Line Interface)](/development/cli/_index.md). to fully manage your users and integrate with any automated system.

 Available commands: